A Cryogenic Memristive Neural Decoder for Fault-tolerant Quantum Error Correction: Introduction

-In this paper, we introduce a memristive neural decoders (MND) which combines the advantages of recurrent neural networks (RNN) and the low-power consumption of resistive memory arrays to eliminate the need for both types of cryogenic memory blocks.
-In the case of deep neural decoders, the `program' data is the weights and biases of a neural network \cite{Chamberland:2018}.
-This information is stored in the conductance states of the resistive memory devices which are physically tuned, thereby providing a realization of in-memory computation (IMC) \cite{Verma:2019}.
-In addition, an RNN comprises an \emph{internal state} which is a real-valued vector (or perhaps a higher-dimensional tensor) that encodes features of historical data (the $h$ wires Fig.~\ref{fig:QEC}).
-The RNN will therefore not require to receive the syndrome data of multiple rounds of error correction at once, and instead processes them one at a time, while updating its internal state in each iteration (from $h_i$ to $h_{i+1}$ in Fig.~\ref{fig:QEC}).
+In this paper, we introduce a \ac{MND} which combines the advantages of \ac{RNN} and the low-power consumption of resistive memory arrays to eliminate the issues related to storage and recall for both types of memory blocks.
+In neural decoders, the program data (item \emph{(i)} above) is the weights and biases of a neural network~\cite{Chamberland_2018a}.
+This information is stored in the conductance states of the resistive memory devices which are physically tuned, thereby providing a realization of \ac{IMC}~\cite{Verma_2019}.
+In addition, \iac{RNN} comprises an \emph{internal state} which is a real-valued vector (or a higher-dimensional tensor) that encodes a latent representation of its prior inference (the $h$ wires in Fig.~\ref{fig:QEC}).
+The \ac{RNN} will therefore not need to receive the syndrome data of multiple rounds of error correction at once, and instead stream their processing one at a time as they get generated, while updating its internal state in each iteration (from $h_i$ to $h_{i+1}$ in Fig.~\ref{fig:QEC}).